XavierJiezou/Cloud-Adapter/README.md

 We utilize the [MMSegmentation](https://github.com/open-mmlab/mmsegmentation) framework for training.
 Please ensure you have the MMSegmentation library installed and the configuration file properly set up.

 #### Step 1: Download Pretrained Weights

 You can download the pretrained weights from the [DINOv2 official repository](https://github.com/facebookresearch/dinov2).Once downloaded, you can convert the weights using the following command:
 ```python
 python tools/convert_models/convert_dinov2.py weight_path save_path --height image_height --width image_width
 ```
 This command allows you to specify the desired image height and width for your use case.

+**Notice** After the weight conversion of the backbone network is completed, please remember to correctly fill in the path to the configuration file in the configuration file.

 #### Step 2: Modify the Configuration File